humdrum-tools/humdrum-notation-plugin/index.md

 lowest sounding note).
 The dissonant notes are labeled according to their function: `p` is a falling passing tone, `g` is a suspension agent (initiates a suspension, but is considered the consonant note of the suspension), and `v` is a descending accented passing tone.
+For more information, see
+<a target="_blank" href="http://doc.verovio.humdrum.org/filters/dissonant">documentation for the dissonant tool</a>.

-# Topics #
+# Additional topics #

+Here are a list of topics that give more examples or elaborate on the main documention on this page.

+* <a href="musicxml">How to import MusicXML</a>
 * <a href="coloring">How to highlight notes with color</a>

 # TODO #

-* Make examples interactive
-* Allow for shift-click in SVG image to toggle display of Humdrum text
+* Allow for shift-click in SVG image to toggle display of Humdrum text.
 * Allow Humdrum text to be shown above/below/left/right of the musical example.
-* Allow for auto and manual tab widths in Humdrum text
-* Add newline fix from VHV documentation jekyll plugin.
+* Make examples interactive (typing Humdrum text will update notation).
+* Implement optional paged view for longer examples.
+* Implement optional MIDI playback of examples.